HOW TO EXPLORE LONDON ON A BUDGET

-Visible from far and wide, the Tower holds court over London, and is located at the end of the Palace of Westminster, next to the Thames and close to other main tourist attractions like the London Eye.
+Visible from far and wide, the Tower holds court over London and is located at the end of Westminster’s Palace, next to the Thames and close to other main tourist attractions like the London Eye.

-Just in front of Big Ben (I just cannot get used to calling it Elizabeth Tower) is the Parliament Square – a square with some greenery and statues of some important people like Mahatma Gandhi.
-This view is awesome, the options to relax and chill are great, and the statues might make you – or those you’re with – curious to learn more about the history of the UK.
+Just in front of Big Ben (I cannot get used to calling it Elizabeth Tower) is Parliament Square – a square with some greenery and statues of some important people like Mahatma Gandhi.

-An absolute must-see place is Piccadilly Circus, London’s own version of Times Square (though a bit less action than on Times Square).
-At times it is totally overcrowded and busy, but it is still a great place to visit at least once in a lifetime.
+An absolute must-see place is Piccadilly Circus, London’s own version of Times Square (though a bit less action than Times Square).
+It is totally overcrowded and busy, but it is still a great place to visit at least once in a lifetime.
 It is close to Big Ben, Buckingham Palace, and some other sights.

-Buckingham Palace should be on your list, whether you like the Royal Family or not.
+Buckingham Palace should be on your list and is one of the things you can easily do on your own in London whether you like the Royal Family or not.
 Though I have seen the Palace many times, I still visit whenever I am in London, though I cannot remember having ever watched the Changing of the Guards.

 When I visited Trafalgar Square for the first time, I mostly saw pigeons.
-I am totally scared of any kind of birds once they start flying above my head, so Trafalgar Square did not make a perfect first impression.
+I am terrified of birds once they start flying above my head, so Trafalgar Square did not make a perfect first impression.

 BUT this has changed by now.
-Nowadays, there are far fewer pigeons and I feel much “safer”.
-The Square (I have a thing for squares in general) is not far from other main attractions like the London Eye, and in the middle of the square are some statues and Nelson’s Column – great location for pictures.
+Nowadays, there are far fewer pigeons, and I feel much “safer.”
+The Square (I have a thing for squares in general) is not far from other main attractions like the London Eye, and in the middle of the square are some statues and Nelson’s Column – a great location for pictures.

 Oxford Street is not a normal shopping street.
 Oxford Street is THE main shopping street in London.
-It seriously is huuuuge – and you’ll find all kinds of shops there.
+It seriously is huge – and you’ll find all kinds of shops there.